adamheins/lick/README.md

 # Lick
 A simple tool for pulling a license into your software project.

+Lick is written in Python and is compatible with both Python 2 and Python 3.

 ## Installation
 Get the `lick` executable and put it on your path.
 You can run
 ```bash
 (curl https://raw.githubusercontent.com/adamheins/lick/master/lick)> lick
 ```
-in your prompt to get a copy of `lick`.
-Lick is written in Python compatible with both Python 2 and Python 3.
+in your terminal to get a copy of `lick`.
+Install Python dependencies by running `pip install -r requirements.txt`.

 ## Usage
 Specify a license type for lick to pull in.
 You must also provide the `--name`